 Contra was an incredibly difficult and frustrating game if you played without that cheat code.
 However, with 30 lives, it was nearly endless fun…

-I mention that because there are similar “cheats” when using Google AdWords.
-And Google AdWords can also be incredibly difficult and frustrating when you’re using it without these cheat codes.
+I mention that because there are similar “cheats” when using Google Ads (formerly known as Google AdWords).
+And Google Ads can also be incredibly difficult and frustrating when you’re using it without these cheat codes.
 Of course, it’s not really cheating and what I’m about to walk through is perfectly legal and within Google’s terms of service.
 I just call them “cheats” because they are quick and easy ways to instantly boost your campaign performance and return on investment (ROI).

-So you can see this in action, I’m going to also walk through a case study for one of our Google AdWords management clients.
+So you can see this in action, I’m going to also walk through a case study for one of our Google Ads management clients.

-We launched Google AdWords ads for this client in June 2017 and below is the graph of conversions and cost per conversion from June through September.
+We launched Google Ads for this client in June 2017 and below is the graph of conversions and cost per conversion from June through September.